 1827.
-G. Battista Amici fixed many lens aberrations, allowing much better microscopes.
+G. Battista Amici corrected many lens aberrations, allowing much better microscopes.

 1831.
 R. Brown described the cell nucleus.
-This is rather controversial because in a letter reported by Leeuwenhoek in 1682 described a rounded structure inside blood red cells of fish.
+This is rather controversial because in a letter reported by Leeuwenhoek in 1682, he described a rounded structure inside red blood cells of fish.
 This structure could not be anything else but the nucleus.
 However, he did not name it.
-Furthermore, in 1802, F. Bauer, from Czechia, described a cellular structure very similar to the cell nucleus.
+Furthermore, in 1802, F. Bauer, from the Czech Republic, described a cell structure very similar to the cell nucleus.
 Much later, M.J.
 Schleiden proposed that all cells contain a nucleus.

 1832.
 B. Dumortier described binary division in plant cells.
-Reported the synthesis of new cell wall between the two new cells and proposed that this mechanism was the way how cells proliferate.
-Thus, he refused other theories about cell proliferation like those saying that cells appear inside other preexisting cells, like Russian dolls, or those proposing the spontaneous generation.
+He reported the synthesis of new cell wall between the two new cells and proposed that this mechanism was the way cells proliferate.
+Thus, he refused other theories about cell proliferation such as those saying that cells appear inside other preexisting cells, such as Russian dolls, or those proposing spontaneous generation.

 1835.
 R. Wagner described the nucleolus.

 1837.
-J. Purkinje, from Czechia, one of the best histologist at that time, suggested not only that animal tissues were made up of cells but also that animal tissues were analogous to plant tissues.
+J. Purkinje, from Czech Republic, one of the best histologist at that time, suggested not only that animal tissues were made up of cells but also that animal tissues were analogous to plant tissues.

 Although the German school, T. Schwann and M.J.
-Schleiden, has been acknowleged by the development of the cell theory statements, there are at least four researchers that wrote similar statements years before: Oken (1805), Dutrochet (1824), Purkinje (1834) and Valentin (1834).
+Schleiden, has been recognized for the development of the cell theory statements, there are at least four researchers who wrote similar statements years before: Oken (1805), Dutrochet (1824), Purkinje (1834) and Valentin (1834).
 Dutrochet stood out among the other researchers.
 There is a rumor that T. Schwann knew about the Dutrochet's papers and "borrowed" some ideas.
 T. Schwann and M.J.
-Schleiden also agreed with cells emerging from the interior of other cells, but this was proved wrong.
+Schleiden also agreed with cells emerging from the interior of other cells, but this was showon to be incorrect.

 1839-1843.
-F. J. F. Meyen, F. Dujardin and M. Barry connected and unified different branches of biology to show that the individual protozoa are nucleated cells similar to those that make upd animals and plants, and also proposed that the continuous cell lineages are the base of life.
-Thus, the evolutionary history of living things could be represented in a single tree of life where plants, animals, fungi and unicellular organisms were interconnected.
+F. J. F. Meyen, F. Dujardin and M. Barry connected and unified different branches of biology to show that individual protozoa are nucleated cells similar to those that make up animals and plants, and they also proposed that the continuous cell lineages are the basis for life.
+Thus, the evolutionary history of living beings could be represented in a single tree of life in which plants, animals, fungi and unicellular organisms were interconnected.

 1839-1846.J.E.
-Purkinge y H. van Mohl, independently, proposed the name protoplasm for the cell content (excluding the nucleus) of plant cells.
-It was previously called sarcode by Dujardin (1835) for animal cells.
+Purkinge and H. van Mohl independently proposed the name protoplasm for the cell content (excluding the nucleus) of plant cells.
+Dujardin (1835) previously called it sarcode by for animal cells.
 It was F Cohn (1850) who realized that protoplasm and sarcode were the same thing.
 Studying plant and animals at same level was not common at that time.
-Because plant cells showed cell "membrane" (remember this "membrane" was the cell wall plus cortical cytoplasm) but it could not be observed in animal cells, it was thought that the living matter of cells was the protoplasm.
+Because plant cells showed a cell "membrane" (remember that this "membrane" was the cell wall plus cortical cytoplasm) but it could not be observed in animal cells, the living matter of cells thought to be the protoplasm.
 N. Pringsheim (1854) proposed that protoplasm is the living part of plants.
-At that times, most researchers agreed that live force were contained in the protoplasm so that cell membrane disappeared as a fundamental component of the cell.
-This was reasonable because cell membrane can not be seen with the light microscope.
+At that times, most researchers agreed that living force was contained in the protoplasm so that the cell membrane disappeared as a fundamental component of the cell.
+This was reasonable because the cell membrane can not be seen with the light microscope.

 1856.
 R. Virchow wrote "The cell, as the simplest form of life-manifestation that nevertheless fully represents the idea of life, is the organic unity, the indivisible living one".
 By mid-nineteenth century this theory was widely accepted.